-State Rep. Darrin Quiroz Camilleri is serving his second term representing the 23rd District, which includes the Downriver communities of Gibraltar, Grosse Ile, Huron, Trenton, Woodhaven, and Brownstown.
+State Rep. Darrin Quiroz Camilleri is serving his third term representing the 23rd District, which includes the Downriver communities of Gibraltar, Grosse Ile, Huron, Trenton, Woodhaven, and Brownstown.
 He currently serves as Minority Whip for the House Democrats and the Minority Vice Chair on the House Education Committee.
 In his first few years, he has quickly emerged as a statewide voice on education and a champion for workers’ rights.

 Over the past three years, Camilleri has consistently introduced legislation to keep Michigan’s promises to working people and help everyday Michiganders get ahead.
 Notably, he has been a leader in the fight to protect pensions for police officers, firefighters, teachers and school employees.
 He has also worked extensively to protect our environment and highlight the state’s literacy crisis and teacher shortage.
 Camilleri was awarded Progress Michigan’s Legislator of the Year in 2017, was recognized as one of Crain’s Detroit’s 20 in their 20s, and given the Michigan Association for Media in Education’s 2018’s Outstanding Legislator Award for his work on expanding access to school libraries.